issamoxix/AnimeGo/README.md

 # AnimeGo
 WebApp where you can watch anime with eng sub or arab sub
 ## Technology used
-React js , Graphql and node js
+React js , Graphql and node js \n
 Database: Postgresql